junxit/us-congress-bills-112/metadata.md

 - 2011-12-06 — Mr. Goodlatte moved to suspend the rules and pass the bill, as amended.
 - 2011-12-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 303 - 116 (Roll no. 891). (text: CR H8161)
 - 2011-12-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 303 - 116 (Roll no. 891).(text: CR H8161)
+- 2011-12-07 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.